HTML Anchor Tag Guide

 12

-13<!-- Multiple rel values -->
+13<!-- Multiple values separated by spaces -->

 14<a href="document.pdf" rel="noopener noreferrer nofollow">Download PDF</a>Common rel Values